-GPT (Generative Pre-trained Transformer) is a family of language models developed by OpenAI, designed to generate human-like natural language text.
-The GPT models are based on the Transformer architecture \cite{NIPS2017_3f5ee243}, which are pre-trained on an enormous corpus of text data with the standard language modeling objective to predict the next token based on the previous context.
-OpenAI has continuously increased the parameters and training data of its models, and has released GPT \cite{Radford2018ImprovingLU}, GPT-2 \cite{Radford2019LanguageMA}, and GPT-3 \cite{NEURIPS2020_1457c0d6} from 2018 to 2020.
-GPT-3 is a powerful language model with 175 billion parameters, and make a significant advance in the field of NLP.
-One of the unique features of GPT-3 is its ability to perform in-context learning, where one can apply it to various tasks by simply providing few-shot demonstrations without any gradient updates or fine-tuning.
-Furthermore, OpenAI fine-tuned GPT-3 on the code data or instruction data, and released Codex \cite{chen2021evaluating} and InstructGPT \cite{ouyangtraining}, respectively.
-Recently, OpenAI released the GPT-3.5 series models, including text-davinci-003 and ChatGPT, by training on text and code data, then tuning with supervised instructions and reinforcement learning with human feedback.
-Some recent work has shown that GPT-3.5 models have strong few-shot and zero-shot learning ability on various NLP tasks, such machine translation \cite{jiao2023chatgpt}, and information extraction \cite{wei2023zero}.
+\paragraph{Large-scale Language Models.} GPT (Generative Pre-trained Transformer) is a family of language models developed by OpenAI, designed to generate human-like natural language text.
+GPT models are based on the Transformer architecture \cite{NIPS2017_3f5ee243}, which are pre-trained on an enormous corpus of text by predicting the next token based on the previous context.
+Over the years, OpenAI has continuously increased the parameters and training data of its models, and has released GPT \cite{Radford2018ImprovingLU}, GPT-2 \cite{Radford2019LanguageMA}, and GPT-3 \cite{NEURIPS2020_1457c0d6} from 2018 to 2020.
+One unique feature of GPT-3 is in-context learning, where one can apply it to various tasks by simply providing few-shot demonstrations without any fine-tuning.
+Furthermore, OpenAI fine-tuned GPT-3 on the code data or instruction data, releasing Codex \cite{chen2021evaluating} and InstructGPT \cite{ouyangtraining}, respectively.
+Recently, OpenAI released GPT-3.5 series models, including text-davinci-003 and ChatGPT, by training on text and code data, then tuning with supervised instructions and reinforcement learning with human feedback.
+Recent research has shown that GPT-3.5 has strong few-shot and zero-shot learning abilities on various NLP tasks \cite{jiao2023chatgpt, wei2023zero}.

 In this paper, we first propose that we can readily change GPT-3.5 to a good data annotator for a specific task by providing the detailed annotation instructions similar to human annotators.